proinfocus/LocalServer/README.md

     }
     ```

 1. Delete all users.
-To remove all users.
+To remove all users you need to execute DELETE method on the entity without any id.
     ```
     DELETE http://localhost:5217/users
     ```